 Live Proctoring (Using Zoom) with Respondus

-Some instructors may wish to monitor their students over Zoom while an exam is happening in addition to using Respondus.
+Some instructors may want to monitor their students over Zoom while an exam is happening in addition to using Respondus.
 There are two ways to proctor assessments using Zoom and Respondus.

-The first and simplest is built into Respondus and allows you to use a variety of teleconferencing tools to live proctor.
-You simply create a Zoom meeting for students and they will only be able to start the exam once you provide them with a start code.
+The first and simplest method is built into Respondus and allows you to use a variety of teleconferencing tools to live proctor.
+You will need to create a Zoom meeting for students, and they will only be able to start the exam once you provide them with a start code.

-It's important to note that audio is the biggest concern when using Zoom as a proctoring tool.
+It is important to note that audio is the biggest concern when using Zoom as a proctoring tool.
 Students are unable to access the Zoom controls once they enter the lockdown browser, which means that if their audio is on, everyone will hear what is said or played, which is not ideal for listening comprehension or voice recording activities.
-As the host, you may mute everyone from the onset, but students may not be able to speak to you if they need to.
+As the host, you have the option to mute everyone from the onset, but students may not be able to speak to you should they need to.
 As such, we recommend using this method for smaller classes (<25 students).

-Click on “Respondus Lockdown Browser” in your Bruin Learn course navigation menu (left hand of screen), then “Continue to Lockdown Browser.”
+Click on “Respondus Lockdown Browser” in your Bruin Learn course navigation menu (lefthand of screen).

-Click the arrow next to the quiz you wish to enable Respondus for, then select Settings from the context menu to bring up the options.
-Once Require Lockdown Browser has been selected, you will see a Proctoring option.
+Click the arrow next to the quiz you wish to enable Respondus for, then select Settings from the dropdown menu.
+Once Require Respondus Lockdown Browser has been selected, you will see a Proctoring option.
 Choose Allow instructor live proctoring for this exam….

 Under Select your video conferencing system, select Zoom.